 Since then I have travelled and lived in several countries, and have applied for several visas successfully.
 But that one visa rejection is where I got hooked to digging, talking and wrapping my head around visas.

 The mission of The Visa Project is to make everyone visa smart.
 Starting from backpackers, to digital nomads and expats- anyone who has gone through the vicious cycle of visas.
 To have free information about the visa extensions, conversions, overstays, blacklisting, deportations, bans and denials.

 Today, The Visa Project is managed by me and my wife, who also is part of the visa cycle.
 To ensure quality and accuracy of information, we regularly check and update our pages.

 A techie and an ESL teacher, Deb founded The Visa Project and is the voice behind majority of the articles.
 When he is not writing about visas, he is probably writing on Medium.

 She is a cat/dog person(both equally), certified Spanish teacher, and lover of fine food.
-She helps out with the social media aspect of the website as well as other creative elements of this website.
+She manages the creative elements of the website as well as the social media management.